 Your child has CFTR-Related Metabolic Syndrome (CRMS).
-Your infant had a newborn screen test for cystic fibrosis (CF) that gave an intermediate result.
+Your infant had a newborn screen test and sweat test for cystic fibrosis (CF) that gave an intermediate result.
 Your child does not have CF, but there are reasons why we want your child to have regular check-ups with a doctor who is a cystic fibrosis specialist.
 To understand CRMS, you need to know a little bit about CF.

 CF is a genetic disease.
-Genes are what tells your body if you will have blue eyes or you will have curly hair.
+Genes are what tells your body if you will have blue eyes, or you will have curly hair.
 Genes come in pairs.
 You get one from your mother and one from your father.

 When there is a change in the code in a gene it’s called a mutation.
 Some mutations don’t cause any problems, but some can cause problems like CF. People with CF have a disease-causing mutation that they got from both their mother father.